Blog

 What if I’m Nursing? – Remember that your body needs a gradual step-down from waking overnight too.
 Slow, gradual weaning is recommended for your own comfort and health.
 It’s always best to consult with a lactation consultant.
 They can help make the process gentle for baby and you.

-But I can’t stand to hear the crying! – Please know this is normal!
+But I can’t stand to hear the crying! – Please know this feeling is normal!
 Even with the best lead up to sleep training, babies cry!
 Some even do it as a normal part of their bedtime routine.
 And if you don’t want to sleep train, or want to wait til they are older that is perfectly fine!

 Free Baby Sleep Schedules by Age